extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 #### Format and comment

-- use the correct formatting
+- use the correct formatting and indentation
+- comment strategically
+- clean code and comments help when handing off or revisiting code

+##